2020: Living Better with Parkinson's

 Parkinson’s has a significant presence in South Georgian Bay communities.
 The disease will have a much more prevalent presence in these rapidly growing communities.
 The projected aging demographics will also significantly accelerate the presence of this disease.
 The existing local Parkinson’s Support Group and the “Living Better with Parkinson’s” program teams are convinced that South Georgian Bay can and should become a Centre of Excellence for the early diagnosis and non-invasive fitness and lifestyle-based treatment of the disease.
-These community groups believe that a critical component of this “Excellence” is Parkinson Disease “AWARENESS” targeting healthcare practitioners, Persons with Parkinson’s (PWP) and families within these communities.
-Improving quality of life for PWP is the goal and AWARENESS is a critical component for the desired early diagnosis and meaningful treatment outcomes.
+In 2019, team members at The Centre, as well as other volunteers from the South Georgian Bay area came together to form ‘Living Better with Parkinson’s’.
+Living Better is a community-based collective of volunteers, which includes people living with Parkinson’s, caregivers, family members and community volunteers.

 Persons with Parkinson’s (diagnosed and yet to be diagnosed), caregivers, community members and organizations, primary and acute care service providers over time, will learn and adopt sustainable approaches to build wellness and healthcare delivery for Parkinson’s in South Georgian Bay.